turtle2007/ff/_posts/2021-01-17-multisensory-BK.md

 <img src="{{site.baseurl}}/images/bk/bkTangible.jpeg" width = "400"/>
 </figure>

-## How this can be utilised in design?
+## How this can be utilised in design affective interaction?
 <!-- In a CHI mentality, the next question we are thinking about is  -->
 How can we leverage such a perceptual regularity to benefit our life?